Walkable Land in the North Sea

 The location of this section of the Norfolk Banks, (fig. 122), is indicated on the plan above it.

-These seabed features are are fully described by BGS in an appendix at the end of this discussion.
+These seabed features are fully described by BGS in an appendix at the end of this discussion.

 The main features of the Norfolk Banks that can be seen in the plan and section are as follows